-The views of businesses surveyed and engaged in the development of place and sector strategies is that poor infrastructure is hampering growth and is set to increase as a problem over the next decade.

-Sustaining and de-risking the area's full potential for economic growth relies on transforming the transport, housing and infrastructure capacity in Greater Cambridge and improving the transport system for market towns.
-Improving connectivity is vital if recent growth is not to stall and will contribute to addressing the Future of Mobility Grand Challenge.
-Local partners will:
+The views of businesses surveyed in the CPIER and engaged in the development of place and sector strategies is that poor infrastructure is hampering growth and is set to increase as a problem over the next decade.
+Sustaining and de-risking the area's full potential for economic growth is reliant on transforming the transport, housing and infrastructure capacity in Greater Cambridge and improving the transport system around market towns.
+Improving last and first mile connectivity is vital if recent growth is not to stall and will contribute to addressing the Future of Mobility Grand Challenge.
+This will be done by: